Bob Zupcic

-Robert Zupcic (born August 18, 1966) is a former professional baseball outfielder.
+Robert Zupcic (born August 18, 1966) is an American former professional baseball outfielder.
 He played four seasons in Major League Baseball for the Boston Red Sox (1991–94) and Chicago White Sox (1994).
 He batted and threw right-handed.

 In his career, Zupcic posted a .250 batting average with seven home runs and 80 runs batted in in 319 games played.
 Despite only hitting seven home runs in his career, Zupcic's greatest accomplishment may have been hitting two grand slams during his rookie season of 1992.
 As of 2011, the only other Red Sox players to have accomplished this feat are Ellis Burks and Ryan Kalish (in 1987 and 2010 respectively).

 Career

 Pre-professional

-Zupcic attended Bishop Egan (now Conwell-Egan) High School in Fairless Hills, Pennsylvania.
+Zupcic attended Bishop Egan High School in Fairless Hills, Pennsylvania.
 Zupcic, a star high school quarterback, turned down dozens of offers to play college football in order to play college baseball at Oral Roberts University.
 In 1985, Zupcic was awarded Baseball Americas Summer Player of the Year Award after playing for the Liberal BeeJays in the Jayhawk League, a summer collegiate league in Kansas and Missouri.